TheGreatShan/ZaraChat.API/README.md

-# ZaraChat API & Zara product lineup
+# ZaraChat API & ZaraChat product lineup

-## What is the Zara product lineup
+## What is the ZaraChat product lineup
-The Zara product lineup is a product line be TheGreatShan.
+The ZaraChat product lineup is a product line be TheGreatShan.
 It uses the OpenAI GPT api.
 The product lineup just started its development is meant to create great products.

 Planned products:
 1. ZaraChat API (this project)